mressler97/ControlApp310/README.md

 is within `\path\to\project\.idea\gradle.xml`.

 ## Source Code
-If you are interested in modifying the source code or interested how it is set up, read [README.md](/app/README.md).
+If you are interested in modifying the source code or interested how it is set up, go to [README.md](/app/README.md).

 ### Works Cited
 * https://developer.android.com/guide/topics/connectivity/bluetooth